zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     Twister will first evaluate the expression to find if a "limited" cmake call, i.e. using package_helper cmake script, can be done.
 Existence of "dt_*" entries indicates devicetree is needed.
     Existence of "CONFIG*" entries indicates kconfig is needed.
-    If there are no other types of entries in the expression a filtration can be done wihout creating a complete build system.
+    If there are no other types of entries in the expression a filtration can be done without creating a complete build system.
     If there are entries of other types a full cmake is required.

     The grammar for the expression language is as follows: